- Direct Debit, Paperless Direct Debit, Scheme Rules

 - 19, AUG 2020

 2020.
-What a year it has been – and we are only 8 months in!
-For Bacs Direct Debit Service Users its been a busy year.
-There have been several rule changes and various challenges – not least the changes to working practices and payer behaviour brought about by Covid-19.
-Here’s our rundown of what’s happened so far!
+For Bacs Direct Debit Service Users, it was a busy year.
+There were several Direct Debit rule changes and various challenges – not least the changes to working practices and Payer behaviour brought about by COVID-19.
+Here’s our rundown of what happened!

 Blog by Sarah Cottee, Training Manager

-The latest version of the Bacs Direct Debit Scheme rules were released (v5.3), which saw several tweaks and changes to the rules including:
+The latest version of the Bacs Direct Debit Scheme rules was released (v5.3), which saw several Direct Debit rule changes, including:

-- AUDDIS now the dominant process – There has been a change of emphasis throughout the Bacs Rules to reflect the fact that AUDDIS (Automated Direct Debit Instruction Service) is the preferred and dominant process.
-This highlights the fact that it is likely at some point Non Auddis processes (sending your Direct Debit Instructions to the bank via post) may come to an end.
+AUDDIS is now the dominant process – There has been a change of emphasis throughout the Bacs rules to reflect the fact that AUDDIS (Automated Direct Debit Instruction Service) is now the preferred and dominant process.
+This highlights the fact that it is likely at some point non-AUDDIS processes (sending your Direct Debit Instructions to the bank via post) may come to an end.

-- Validation and verification of payers details and their account details – It is mandatory for Paperless Direct Debit service users to apply modulus checking prior to submission of the 0N transaction.
-The rule has now been changed to say it is best practice for Paperless Direct Debit service users to apply modulus checking at point of sale.
-This is because Bacs recognise it isn’t always possible to do modulus checking at the point of sale (e.g. with E signatures).
+Validation and verification of Payers’ details and their account details – It is mandatory for Paperless Direct Debit Service Users to apply modulus checking prior to submission of the 0N transaction.
+The rule has now been changed to say it is best practice for Paperless Direct Debit Service Users to apply modulus checking at point of sale.
+This is because Bacs recognises it isn’t always possible to do modulus checking at the point of sale (e.g. with e-signatures).

-For further details on all the scheme rule changes, please see our Blog on Direct Debit Scheme Rule Updates.
-Remember, as a Service User you have a responsibility to comply with the Bacs Direct Debit Scheme Rules and it is vitally important that you stay up-to-date with these.
+For further details on all the changes to Direct Debit Scheme rules, please see our blog on Direct Debit Scheme Rule Updates.
+Remember, as a Service User you have a responsibility to comply with the Bacs Direct Debit Scheme rules and it is vitally important that you stay up to date with them.
 The easiest way to do this is to attend Direct Debit Scheme Training.
-For further details about all our training options including online, onsite and regional courses please see our website.
+For further details about all our Clear Direct Debit training options including online, onsite and regional courses please see our website.

-– if a user is away on leave / furlough / sick / made redundant
+– if a user is away on leave, furlough, sick or made redundant

 – you cannot access your office (lockdown)